 Living to please God gives us the good pleasure of goodness plus meaning, purpose and fulfillment in the work of faith.
-And we get to live in the environment created by our brothers and sisters in Messiah Jesus in that being and doing.
+And we get to live in the environment created by Messiah Jesus with our brothers and sisters in in that being and doing.

-Paul tells us how to go about that in Romans 12
+In Romans 12 Paul tells us how to go about living.

 2 And do not follow the customs of the present age, but be transformed by the entire renewal of your minds, so that you may learn by experience what God’s will is—that will which is good and beautiful and perfect.